Why was Jesus Christ born into the world?

 There are numerous passages in the Bible that answer the question, “Why was Jesus Christ born into the world?”
 However, we will briefly present only seven of the passages.

 Our first verse is 1 John 4:14.
-In this verse we discover that Jesus Christ was sent into our world for the purpose of becoming the Savior of the World.
+In this verse we discover why was Jesus Christ born into the world.
+He came for the purpose of becoming the Savior of the World.

 We have seen and testify that the Father has sent the Son to be the Savior of the world.
 1 John 4:14 (NASB)